What is Bulgarian residency?

 How long does it take to get Bulgarian Citizenship?

-Unfortunately, EU citizens cannot apply for Bulgarian citizenship by investment unless they hold a second non-EU passport.
+EU citizens cannot apply for Bulgarian citizenship by investment unless they hold a second non-EU passport.
 Eligibility for Bulgarian citizenship by naturalization requires 5 years on temporary residence and 5 more years on permanent residence.
+All applicants for Bulgarian citizenship are required to pass a Bulgarian language test.

 How do I become a tax resident of Bulgaria?